RizWiz/GettingAndCleaningDataCourse/README.md

 About this Project

-The goal of this project was to take the dataset located here, from this source and perform a series of abstractions and transformations in order to collect and clean up the dataset for later analysis.
+The goal of this project was to take data from a dataset and perform a series of abstractions and transformations in order to collect and clean up the dataset for later analysis.

 File descriptions